ScottRitchie1/MyGitHubTest/devReadme.txt

 this should only be in dev branch
-This should now merge with main repo extra changes on local repo
+This should now merge with main new change